Banach space representations of Drinfeld-Jimbo algebras and their complex-analytic forms: Banach space representations and the structure of

 We need a lemma.
 Let $V$ be a $\wt U(\fs\fl_2)_\hbar$-module.
 We say that an eigenvector~$v$ of~$H$ in~$V$ is a \emph{weight vector} for $\wt U(\fs\fl_2)_\hbar$.
 The corresponding eigenvalue $\al$ is called a \emph{weight}.
 If, in addition, $E\cdot v = 0$, then $v$ is called a \emph{highest weight vector} of weight $\al$ (cf. the versions for $U(\fs\fl_2)$ and $U_q(\fs\fl_2)$ in \cite[p.\,101, Definition V.4.1 and p.\,127, Definition VI.3.2]{Ka95})

 \begin{lm} \emph{(cf. \cite[Lemmas V.4.3 and VI.3.4]{Ka95})} Let $v$ be a highest weight vector for $\wt U(\fs\fl_2)_\hbar$ of weight $\al$.
 For any $p\in\N$ put $v_p\!:=F^p\cdot v/[p]_q$.
 Then

 \end{lm} \begin{proof} The first equality easily follows the relation $[H,F^p]=-2pF^p$.
 On the other hand, $v$ is a highest weight vector for $U_q(\fs\fl_2)$ of weight~$e^{\hbar\al}$.
-So the second and third equalities immediately follows from \cite[Lemma VI.3.4]{Ka95}. \end{proof}
+So the second and third equalities immediately follow from \cite[Lemma VI.3.4]{Ka95}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{hbirrnotr}] We use the representation theory of $U_q(\fs\fl_2)$.

 (A)~Since $T_{n,k,\ep} \te$ coincides with the irreducible representation $T_{n,\ep}$ of $U_q(\fs\fl_2)$, the representation $T_{n,k,\ep}$ is also irreducible.